-2. Applicable to All Implementation and Stormwater Flood Management Projects
+1. Applicable to All Implementation and SWFM Projects

 Eligible projects must be consistent with an adopted IRWM Plan (PRC §75026.(a) and PRC §5096.827).
 This means that all projects must be identified within the IRWM Plan as a project or program needed to implement the Plan.
 The Regional Water Management Group (RWMG) should follow the IRWM Plan's procedures for updating the implementation project list.
-As long as the projects exist on the implementation project list of the IRWM Plan and have been added according to the IRWM Plan processes, they will be considered as eligible projects.
-If the IRWM Plan is silent regarding a process to update or change the project list, the proposal must include documentation demonstrating that those projects added to the implementation project list after the IRWM Plan's adoption have been fully vetted by the IRWM Region.
+Projects must be included in the implementation project list of the IRWM Plan and must have been added according to the IRWM Plan processes, or they may be considered ineligible projects.
+If the IRWM Plan is silent regarding a process to update or change the project list, the proposal must include documentation demonstrating that those projects added to the implementation project list after the IRWM Plan's adoption have been fully vetted by the RWMG.
+Meeting minutes and/or project approval letters from the RWMG are considered acceptable documentation for submittal.

-3. Projects requesting Proposition 84 IRWM Implementation funding
+2. Projects Requesting Proposition 84 IRWM Implementation Funding